ssmock/typescript-in-crummy-env/README.md

 transpiling and bundling.
 TypeScript is configured to output AMD modules, and we require good old Require.js from a CDN.
 This alone is not sufficient, however;
-a script external to our TypeScript entry point, `app.ts` must be used to `require` and start up the application.
+a script external to our TypeScript entry point, `app.ts` must be used to `require` and thereby bootstrap the application.
 Currently, this script resides in `index.html`.